Golf Training Philosophy

 - Ability to rotate & pivot

-- Ability to separation of upper and lower body
+- Ability to separate of upper and lower body

 - Motor function and firing pattern repeatability